dns-rs/sprite-mover/README.md

+## Sprite Mover
-Sprite Mover is a tool that helps animators to test their sprite sheets.
+A tool that helps animators to test their sprite sheets in motion.

 You can set:
 - Frame Count